How to Pour Small Pancakes Perfectly: 7 Easy Steps

 Griddle or Non-Stick Pan

-A griddle or a high-quality non-stick pan is essential.
-These surfaces provide even heat distribution, preventing uneven cooking or burning.
-A griddle’s flat surface is ideal if you’re making multiple pancakes simultaneously.
+A griddle or a high-quality non-stick pan is crucial for anyone learning how to pour small pancakes effectively.
+These surfaces offer even heat distribution, preventing undercooked centers and burnt edges.
+A flat griddle is especially helpful when you’re making several at once.

 Spatula